-The DYMO Label Writer 450 is a great printer that can print name tags, stamps, and address labels.
-However, for 4” x 6” labels, this printer WILL NOT work.
-The reasoning behind this is simple: It doesn’t support 4” x 6” labels.
-Its maximum supported width is 2.2”.
+While the DYMO Label Writer 450 is a great printer that can print name tags, stamps, and address labels it WILL NOT print 4” x 6” labels.
+The reason behind this is simple: The DYMO Labelwriter 450 doesn’t have the ability support 4” x 6” labels.
+The maximum supported width is 2.2”.
 For printing 4” x 6” labels, you would need to use the DYMO Label Writer 4XL, as its XL support comes from its ability to print “extra-large” 4-inch wide labels.

 Why Should I Get a Printer that Prints 4” x 6” Labels?